wp-plugins/website-contact-form-with-file-upload/readme.txt

 = 1.3.2 =
 * Bug fixed with Firefox while editing meta group
 = 1.3.3 =
-* Bug fixed: validation issue with radio type is fixed
+* a little issue with plugin url and menu is fixed.

 == Upgrade notice ==